rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/glossary.md

 arena/arena allocation  |  An _arena_ is a large memory buffer from which other memory allocations are made.
 This style of allocation is called _arena allocation_.
 See [this chapter](../memory.md) for more info.
 AST                     |  The abstract syntax tree produced by the `rustc_ast` crate; reflects user syntax very closely. binder                  |  A "binder" is a place where a variable or type is declared; for example, the `<T>` is a binder for the generic type parameter `T` in `fn foo<T>(..)`, and \|`a`\|` ...` is a binder for the parameter `a`.
+See [the background chapter for more](./background.html#free-vs-bound).
-See [the background chapter for more](./background.html#free-vs-bound). bound variable          |  A "bound variable" is one that is declared within an expression/term.
+BodyId                  |  An identifier that refers to a specific body (definition of a function or constant) in the crate.
+See [the HIR chapter for more](../hir.html#identifiers-in-the-hir). bound variable          |  A "bound variable" is one that is declared within an expression/term.
 For example, the variable `a` is bound within the closure expression \|`a`\|` a * 2`.
 See [the background chapter for more](./background.html#free-vs-bound) codegen                 |  The code to translate MIR into LLVM IR. codegen unit            |  When we produce LLVM IR, we group the Rust code into a number of codegen units (sometimes abbreviated as CGUs).
 Each of these units is processed by LLVM independently from one another, enabling parallelism.
 They are also the unit of incremental re-use. ([see more](../backend/codegen.md))